Dance Classes in Whippany, NJ

 Adult Dance Classes

-Adult ballet classes and adult tap classes are friendly, social classes, regardless of your level of dance experience.
+Our adult dance classes are friendly, social classes, regardless of your level of dance experience.
 Classes focus on posture, self-confidence, body strength, and balance.
 Each class is based on a wide repertoire of exercises and routines which will keep you moving and improve flexibility, coordination, stamina and core strength.